 Q: Most of our communication with survivors is over the phone, making it difficult to obtain written releases.
 How do we effectively advocate for our clients with other service providers/systems in these situations?

 A: The first question that should be asked before any release of information is obtained (written or oral) is whether there is another way to meet the survivor’s immediate advocacy needs without the agency releasing personally identifying information about the survivor.
 For example, could the advocate support the survivor and help her/him make the call and talk to the other agency or professional herself/himself?
 Your agency could also use three-way calling to facilitate the connection and the survivor can provide all personally identifying information themselves.

 It’s perfectly reasonable to call another service provider and say “I spoke with a woman today and she really needs xxx.
 Can I give her your number and have her call you?”
 In cases where you must share personally identifying client information, a release is essential.
 Because VAWA and FVPSA require a written release, oral releases are not recommended and oral releases are never best practice.

 Q: In an urgent situation, can the signed release be emailed or digitally signed?

-A: Yes, although the best practice is to have a signed release in your file that is signed in person, organizations can decide on an individual basis when to accept an emailed or digitally signed release to ensure that the release was signed by the survivor Since abusers can easily access another person’s email account and/or make an email (or digital signature) appear to be from someone else, always confirm an emailed or digitally signed release with the survivor by phone prior to sharing survivor information.
+A: The best practice is to have a signed release in your file that is signed in person.
+Organizations can decide on an individual basis when to accept an emailed or digitally signed release, but they must ensure that the release was signed by the survivor.
+Since abusers can easily access another person’s email account and/or make an email (or digital signature) appear to be from someone else, always confirm an emailed or digitally signed release with the survivor by phone prior to sharing survivor information.